Skip to content ↓

 Medication in School

-We have several staff who are trained in the Administration of medication, however, as the guidelines indicate this is not a legal requirement, it is a voluntary act.
-The guidelines on Supporting Pupils with Medication Needs published by the Department of Education can be found: https://www.education-ni.gov.uk/publications/supporting-pupils-medication-needs
+We have some staff members who are trained in the administration of medication.
+However, as the guidelines indicate, this is not a legal requirement, it is a voluntary act.
+The guidelines on Supporting Pupils with Medical Needs published by the Department of Education can be found online.

-Students that have a medical need and need to take medication in school will have a parental consent form for the self-administration of medication.
-Assistance with medication will be provided should it be necessary.
+Students that have a medical need and need to take medication in school will have a parental consent form for the self-administration of medication (provided with medical conditions).
 All medication must be prescription medication and in the correct packaging, labelled correctly and dosage displayed.
 Medication will not be accepted if it is just a sleeve/blister pack.

-Students who suffer from Asthma, Allergies (that require Adrenaline Auto Injectors etc), Diabetes or any other medical need that require back up medication to be kept in school.
-These will be kept in a locked cabinet in the medical room and again these must be prescription medication in the correct packaging, labelled with the dosage.
-All medical plans such as Asthma Cards, Allergy plans etc are kept on the students records.
+Students who suffer from asthma, allergies (that require Adrenaline Auto Injectors etc), diabetes or any other medical need that require back-up medication to be kept in school, these will be kept in a locked cabinet in the medical room and, again, this must be prescription medication in the correct packaging, labelled with the dosage.
+All medical plans, such as Asthma Cards, Allergy plans etc, are kept on the students' records on Arbor.

-All students who suffer from Asthma are expected to carry on them at all times the appropriate inhaler and should have a back-up one that can be left in the medical room in a locked cabinet.
+All students who suffer from Asthma are expected to carry with them at all times the appropriate inhaler and should have a backup one that can be left in the medical room in a locked cabinet.

 Students with Diabetes or Epilepsy should have their rescue meds on them at all times and provide school with spare supplies.